Term Dates

 The assessment schedule has the intention of helping students with recall and independent revision, skills which we look to develop at each key stage, and is designed to maximise student progress.

 We understand the power of an effective intervention programme since progress in Maths is often an individual, rather than a class endeavour.
 There are a number of supportive intervention strategies used to maximise student confidence and ultimately their progress.
-For example, we provide small group teaching by experienced Maths teachers for students who may have SEND needs or a specific weakness with numeracy.
+For example, we provide small group teaching by our Maths HLTA for students who may have SEND needs or a specific weakness with numeracy.
 These run alongside the core curriculum delivery at KS3 and KS4 and allow students to consolidate their learning.

 At A level, we want to give students who enjoy Mathematics the chance to explore it in more depth and to engage with complex, challenging and exciting work.
 We emphasize the balance between enjoyment and hard work and explain how Maths A Level is a facilitating subject which supports a number of career paths.